sologenic/gclouddatastore/README.md

 3. **Automatic Type Casting in Filters**: `FilterField` now automatically casts custom types (enums, custom int/float types) to base types, eliminating the need for manual casting before querying.

 4. **Optimized Count Function**: The `Count()` function now uses GQL aggregation queries for efficient server-side counting instead of loading all records into memory.

-5. **Default no index**: Struct fields and `datastore.Property` values are excluded from Datastore indexes unless you opt in.
-Use the `index` struct tag, `datastore.RegisterIndexedFields`, or `datastore.Indexed(name, value)` for manual `PropertyLoadSaver` code.
-This reduces index storage and avoids tagging every large blob with `noindex`.

 ### License